rustam-tolipov/rustamxon7/README.md

 <!-- ![github profile pic](https://user-images.githubusercontent.com/69011963/137184767-79a13ec7-1bb3-4341-a6da-3a149c9c159a.gif) -->

-- 🔭 I’m currently training 5+ students to become a Full-stack software developer.
+- 🔭 I am actively seeking full-time job opportunities.

-- 👨🏻‍🎓 I have been woring on e-commerece website with Rails API and React JS.
+- 👨🏻‍🎓 I have been working on an e-commerce website using Rails API and React JS.

 - 🧑🏻‍💻 All of my projects are available [here.](https://github.com/Rustamxon7)

-- 💻 Language stack: JavaScript, React, Ruby, Ruby on Rails, Redis
+- 💻 Languages&Stack: JavaScript, React JS, Ruby, Ruby on Rails, Redis

 - 🌱  I'm smoothing my Rails and React skills